OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 # How DFO-LS handles noise

-- Re-start if trustregion collapses
-- Evaluate criterion multiple times at each point and average
+1. Evaluate criterion multiple times at each point and average<br>
-- How many evaluations is decided by the user based on
+   - How many evaluations is decided by the user<br>
-  - Current radius
-  - $\rho$
-  - Iteration counter $(k)$
-  - restart counter
    - Very hard to get right!

+2. Re-start if trust-region collapses

 ---